 Playing off of the obvious (and sometimes absurd) stereotypes of business and technology leaders inside product and services organizations and where they often direct their focus and priorities, our fictional CMO and CTO characters walk into a bar and order the same cocktail.
-While the CTO might be taking account of the ingredient ratios, mixing sequence, and transfer method from shaker to glass as the bartender executes the order, the CMO likely awaits the final appeal of color, aroma, taste, and most importantly, effect after delivery (especially if there is resource negotiation to be done with said CTO!).
+While the CTO might be taking account of the ingredient ratios, mixing sequence and transfer method from shaker to glass as the bartender execute the order, the CMO likely awaits the final appeal of color, aroma, taste, and most importantly, effect after delivery (especially if there is resource negotiation to be done with said CTO!).
 Regardless, both appreciate having a quality result in hand and getting down to business.

 Especially important in the practice of software innovation and realization, the effort to translate and align different language, concepts, and perspectives among architecture, engineering, product development, and marketing disciplines towards a common user experience goal requires a person or team with hybrid or blended skills across design and technology along with a framework on which both objective and subjective requirements can be generated, analyzed, executed on, and measured.

 Quite a few years ago I ran across a catchy acronym-driven framework discussed in Microsoft technical literature describing a checklist of non-functional goals tied to operational requirements within a solution architecture.
-“PASSMADE” represented the more quantitative aspects of performance, availability, scalability, security, manageability, availability, deployability, and extensibility that were commonly addressed in the background through best practices and software design patterns but never elevated to first class citizen status alongside qualitative attributes of beauty, form, function, usability, emotional connection, and marketability.
+“PASSMADE” represented the more quantitative aspects of performance, availability, scalability, security, manageability, availability, deployability, and extensibility that were commonly addressed in the background through best practices and software design patterns but never elevated to first-class citizen status alongside qualitative attributes of beauty, form, function, usability, emotional connection, and marketability.
 The original premise of this framework was that if a designed solution architecture successfully accounted for each of these areas then the resulting product or service would have a much lower overall risk of operational failure.
 That sounded sexy to me at the time.

-After several years of immersion into frog design (the global innovation firm that is part of Altran) and the multi-disciplinary design process (aka “creative chaos”), I began to adapt these software architecture principles for broader use in the context of using emerging technologies to drive opportunities for innovation at both the UI/presentation layer in software and the overall UX.
+After several years of immersion into frog design (the global innovation firm that is part of Altran) and the multi-disciplinary design process (aka “creative chaos”), I began to adopt these software architecture principles for broader use in the context of using emerging technologies to drive opportunities for innovation at both the UI/presentation layer in software and the overall UX.
 For each item in the checklist, I developed a working set of definitions and patterns to help translate considerations back and forth across the boundary between visual and interaction design and software architecture and engineering.
 This cheat sheet became especially helpful when leading collaborative workshops between designers and technologists (whether frog experts or a client’s engineering team) early in the creative process where the deconstruction and inventory of a proposed design solution needed parallel technical exploration and validation.
-The end result is a framework I often use to not only avoid architectural flaws and reduce operational risks, but to also generate higher potential for a quality user experience and success in the marketplace.
+The end result is a framework I often use to not only avoid architectural flaws and reduce operational risks but to also generate the higher potential for a quality user experience and success in the marketplace.

-Software architects and engineers usually think of performance in quantitative terms such as transactions per second (data services), page load times (web sites), frame rates (rich media), or number of triangles (3D graphics).
+Software architects and engineers usually think of performance in quantitative terms such as transactions per second (data services), page load times (web sites), frame rates (rich media), or a number of triangles (3D graphics).
 They can instrument the software, measure the results, and retune the code.
 In contrast, visual and interaction designers typically look at performance through a more qualitative lens such as responsiveness to physical actions, smoothness of transitions, and crispness in rendering.
 They can see and interact with the software to instinctively know where it feels right or if something is off from what they had envisioned.

 How the collaboration unfolds between these two disciplines is where either the process breaks down and a less than ideal user experience is delivered or the magic happens.
 In one abstract example, a designer may ask for something to “move faster” or “respond quicker” and a software engineer not well-versed in creative thinking may simply lower timing values in an attempt to literally speed things up.
 A performance threshold may be reached where the available hardware or software simply cannot “go any faster” to meet the design intent and frames get dropped or the UI freezes.
-A “creative technologist” that is able to see both sides would likely find and offer up a solution which exchanges raw speed in time for slightly lower resolution to achieve the desired effect while maintaining an acceptable level of fidelity.
-Most often the designer or the end user cannot detect the subtle change and both the experience and the underlying performance of the software is preserved.
+A “creative technologist” that is able to see both sides would likely find and offer up a solution that exchanges raw speed in time for a slightly lower resolution to achieve the desired effect while maintaining an acceptable level of fidelity.
+Most often the designer or the end-user cannot detect the subtle change and both the experience and the underlying performance of the software is preserved.

 Representing the business or marketing perspective in the example above, if not for a creative technology solution, an additional negative outcome might have been a call for more advanced and costly hardware in the product.
-The attempt to satisfy the performance needs of the design could result in greater cost to the business in the form of lower profit margins to maintain a desired price point in the market.
+The attempt to satisfy the performance needs of the design could result in greater cost to the business in the form of lower profit margins to maintain the desired price point in the market.

 Here I will describe some techniques and patterns where both perceived and actual performance can be maintained or increased in the face of constrained hardware, limited software platform capabilities, or variable network speed and stability.

-- Progressive disclosure – an interaction pattern for loading and rendering UI components and data on an as needed basis as a user progresses through a task flow.
+- Progressive disclosure – an interaction pattern for loading and rendering UI components and data on an as-needed basis as a user progresses through a task flow.
 While typically thought of in the context of interaction design for reducing complexity in the user interface, this pattern also has benefits in the performance of software loading and rendering times for the overall UI.
 Expanders, accordions, and step wizards are examples of UI components that are designed with the progressive disclosure pattern in mind.
 In other words, no need to load the kitchen sink all at once when the user simply needs a spoon to get started.

 - Variable data resolution – a performance optimization pattern for adjusting the granularity of data visualizations as a user zooms in and out of more or less detail.
 Classic examples include timeline graphs where data loaded and visualized at a yearly level is averaged to show a general trend versus a daily level where specific data points may be needed.
 Performance is greatly improved at the year level if the software only needs to load and render average points and draw relative connecting lines in between (months, for example).
 It is usually OK to fudge the data specifics into relative values when visualizing at macro levels.